 Sofwave Market Approvals For SUPERB™ Non-Invasive Wrinkle Reduction Technology Now Extend to Taiwan

+Taiwan’s Food and Drug Administration, Division of Medical Devices and Cosmetics, grants Sofwave regulatory approval to market Sofwave featuring SUPERB technology

-SAN CLEMENTE, Calif., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Sofwave Medical Ltd ("the Company") SOFW, an emerging leader in energy-based non-invasive, aesthetic medical devices, today announced Taiwan's Food and Drug Administration, Division of Medical Devices & Cosmetics, has given approval to market Sofwave's™ SUPERB Technology in Taiwan.
+/EIN News/ -- SAN CLEMENTE, Calif., Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Sofwave Medical Ltd (“the Company”) (TASE: SOFW), an emerging leader in energy-based non-invasive, aesthetic medical devices, today announced Taiwan’s Food and Drug Administration, Division of Medical Devices & Cosmetics, has given approval to market Sofwave’s™ SUPERB Technology in Taiwan.

 Drivers of Asia-Pacific’s Aesthetic Medicine Market Include1: